EdmundBenedict/lordcephei.github.io/pages/gwoverview.md

 ### _Purpose_
 {:.no_toc}

-This tutorial explains how Questaal implements the _GW_ approximation, and the Quasiparticle Self-Consistent _GW_ approximation
+This page explains how Questaal implements the _GW_ approximation, and the Quasiparticle Self-Consistent _GW_ approximation.

 _____________________________________________________________